Marianapolis is accepting applications on a rolling basis throughout the spring and summer. Click here to fill out an inquiry form!

 Past Lunch & Learn speakers have included:

-Naviance is a college placement database and application management program.
+SCOIR is a college placement database and application management program available to all students at all stages of the college search, application and selection process.
 It helps students navigate the college search process with a variety of research and self-assessment tools, and assists the College Placement Office by organizing all the supporting academic documents needed for college applications.
-Naviance includes all U.S. colleges and universities and many institutions abroad as well.
+SCOIR includes all U.S. colleges and universities and many institutions abroad as well.
 Students can search majors, degree programs, college locations, size and a number of other factors to consider when applying to college.
+Also incorporated into many of the college profiles within SCOIR are 360-degree virtual tours developed by YouVisit, a leader in online campus and landmark tours around the world.
+Students will also have the ability to peruse imported social media posts, review a variety of data points such as overall admission rates and SAT averages, evaluate their own candidacy by plotting themselves on a historical application scattergram, and more.

 As part of the summer session online learning program rising seniors have the opportunity to get a head start on their college essays.
 “Mastering the College Essay” teaches students to think logically about their writing as a reflection of who they are, and how they would like to be represented to the colleges and universities at which they wish to be considered for admission.